RhinoW/BillySnowMatesWebsite/content/faq/travel-insurance-basics.md

 * Lift Pass (obviously!)
 * Credit Card (see above)
-* Small bit of paper with details of my Insurance Company (emergency telephone number + policy number), next of kin, EHIC number etc. Don’t print on an inkjet or write in felt tip like an 8 yr old as will be unreadable if it gets wet.
+* Small bit of paper with details of my Insurance Company (emergency telephone number + policy number), next of kin, EHIC number etc. Don’t print on an inkjet or write in felt tip like an 8 yr old as it will be unreadable if it gets wet.

 Sure you can keep all these details on your phone but paper doesn’t get broken or run out of juice.
 Paper rocks!